Fraser River Basin Extreme Events & Salmon

-In collaboration with the Fraser Basin Council and Province of BC (FLNRO), we are developing a long-term probabilistic assessments of extreme events (flood, drought) on the Fraser Basin main stem and its sub-basins.
+In collaboration with the Fraser Basin Council and Province of BC (FLNRORD), we are developing a long-term probabilistic assessments of extreme events (flood, drought) on the Fraser Basin main stem and its sub-basins and how these affect Pacific salmon.
 In each basin, we target seasons most important for the resilience of in-stream ecosystems and salmon.
 Becky Brice (postdoc) and Inga Homfeld (MS) are leading these projects, including the development of 35 new tree-ring proxy records from across the province.

 Cascade Range Snow Droughts in HUC 6 Watersheds

 We are reconstructing annually-resolved historical snowpack dynamics at HUC 6 watershed scale for the Cascade Range, USA, to better understand how future snow droughts will influence watershed dynamics.
 These reconstructions capitalize on earlywood tree-ring measurements for tree species limited by the very deep snowpacks of the North Pacific cordilleras.
 Laura Dye (MS) is leading this project.

 Cowichan Watershed Streamflow Risk Assessment for Forest & Fisheries Management

 In collaboration with Cowichan Watershed Board, we are reconstructing multi-century historical drought and precipitation records to probabilistically assess future risk of multi-year droughts during salmon spawning season in the watershed, using total ring width, earlywood, and latewood measurements from Garry Oak trees.

 We have developed the first high-resolution 300-year tree-ring based record of past snowpack dynamics for the cordilleras of southern British Columbia, using energy-limited tree-ring chronologies.
 These dataset will be freely-available for use by scientists, resource managers, and decision-makers.

 Drought Assessment for Greater Victoria BC Water Supply (Sooke watershed)